nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

 Scopes
 ******

-Scopes are a key concept in Sublime Text; essentially, these are named text regions in a buffer.
+Scopes are a key concept in Sublime Text.
+Essentially, they are named text regions in a buffer.
 They don't do anything by themselves, but Sublime Text peeks at them when it needs contextual information.